xRiskLab/fisher-scoring/README.md

 There are two types of information matrices used in the Fisher Scoring algorithm:

+* **Expected Information Matrix**: Relies on predicted probabilities, providing an efficient approximation for the information matrix.
 * **Observed Information Matrix**: Uses ground truth labels to calculate the information matrix, often resulting in more reliable inference metrics.
-* **Expected Information Matrix**: Relies on predicted probabilities, providing an efficient approximation for the information matrix.

 These information matrices are used to derive standard errors of estimates to calculate detailed model statistics, including Wald statistics, p-values, and confidence intervals at a chosen level.

 ### Implementation Notes

 - **Fisher Scoring Multinomial Regression**
-  The `FisherScoringMultinomialRegression` model differs from standard statistical multinomial logistic regression by using all classes rather than \( K - 1 \).
-This approach allows multi-class classification problems to be converted to binary problems by calculating \(1 - probability of the target class).
+  The `FisherScoringMultinomialRegression` model differs from standard statistical multinomial logistic regression by using all classes rather than $K - 1$.
+This approach allows multi-class classification problems to be converted to binary problems by calculating $1 - P_{Class=1}$.

 - **Fisher Scoring Focal Regression**
-  The `FisherScoringFocalRegression` class employs a non-standard log-likelihood function in its optimization process.
+  The `FisherScoringFocalRegression` class employs a non-standard focal log-likelihood function in its optimization process leveraging $\gamma$ to focus on difficult-to-classify examples.
   The focal loss function, originally developed for object detection, prioritizes difficult-to-classify examples—often the minority class—by reducing the contribution of easy-to-classify samples.
 It introduces a focusing parameter, *gamma*, which down-weights the influence of easily classified instances, thereby concentrating learning on challenging cases.

   Source: [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002).

 ## Models